darasus/ai-blog/content/how-to-deal-with-a-partner-whos-always-working.md

   for them to decompress when they come home.
 Set boundaries and don’t be a martyr, even if your partner is working a lot, you still have to do your fair share around the house and with the kids.
+intro: >-
+  Working too much is a problem many people struggle with — but it’s even more challenging when you’re in a relationship with someone who has the same work ethic.
+If your partner usually leaves for work before you even get out of bed, or isn’t home until after you’re already in bed, things can get tricky.

+  Working from home, flexible hours and remote working are all buzzwords in today’s labor market.
+Companies are becoming increasingly aware that it isn’t just about how much time employees spend at the desk but also about what they achieve during that time.
+A Gallup poll found that telecommuting or working from home is growing in popularity among professionals across most industries.
+Working remotely makes it easier to find jobs, negotiate schedules and live without a commute.
 ---

 ## What Is Co-Working?